JuliaGPU/HSA.jl/README.md

 ToDo
 *   Implement multidimensional Array access from kernel
-    -   Idea: Directly access the information (size etc.) stored in the julia jl_array_t so as to avoid having to pass that seperately -> bound to be inefficient ?
+    -   Idea: Directly access the information (size etc.) stored in the julia jl\_array\_t so as to avoid having to pass that seperately -> bound to be inefficient ?
 *   kernel pointer arguments are generated as kernarg\_u32 despite large machine model because they are in address space 0 but we can't just mark the arguments types as address space 1, because they confuse the code generator...
     Solution: Implement AddAddrSpacePass LLVM Pass that inserts and propagates address space after the function is generated
+    Issues:
     -   Does not remove obsolete instructions
+    -   Still breaks many assumptions about types in julia: jl_is_datatype, ....
+        -> copy over julia type metadata when creating new values
+*   work around optimization that converts a loop to a memset and leads to a call to the llvm.memset intrinsic which shows up as @0 and breaks everything

+*   allow boxing of arguments/temporaries
+    -   Using plain alloca instead of gc frame allocation
+    -   By translating locals to internal module globals as described in SPIR 1.2 Spec

 *   generate a functional jlcall\_wrapper to allow calling kernels directly from julia
     -   How do we pass range information? (additional arguments, some kind of context...)

+*   Julia Arrays are Column first!

 [![Build Status](https://travis-ci.org/rollingthunder/HSA.jl.svg?branch=master)](https://travis-ci.org/rollingthunder/HSA.jl)